andora814/Unit-1-Project---Memory-Game/README.md

 ####
 This is a game to test your memory!
 ####
 When the game is opened, a board will appear with 16 cards containing images of picnic baskets.
 The opposite sides of the cards contain images of fruits and vegetables.
 There are 8 pairs of cards.
-The objective of the game is to find all the matching pairs by remembing their locations on the board.
+The objective of the game is to find all the matching pairs by remembering their locations on the board.

 [Trello](https://trello.com/b/UjG8hxKY/dorans-memory-game-project)
 ***